 “Some students have really come out of their shells as a result of working with the elderly,” says Suzanne.

 “It’s been so beneficial coming here.
 Up until 2016 students were undertaking this course by testing each other in the gym.
 They’re mostly healthy, and some are elite athletes.”

 “In 2017 we came to Metlife Care and started a functional exercise programme with the residents based on Exercise and Sport Science Australia

 (ESSA)’s clinical testing of the elderly.
 It went so well, we’ve expanded the programme by inviting more residents and we adapt our sessions as the 10 weeks progress to ensure maximum benefit for the elderly participants.”

 In each session a student works with different residents, so by the time the practicum is complete, they’ve all had experience working with at least two elderly with specific health concerns they’ve learnt about in their studies.

-Founding participant and former primary school teacher, asssitant principal and reading recovery teacher, Anne Cheer (age 84) finds the sessions revitalising.
+Founding participant and former primary school teacher, assistant principal and reading recovery teacher, Anne Cheer (age 84) find the sessions revitalising.
 “Just because we’ve got an age tag, doesn’t mean we’re different from anybody else.
-I walk 2km everyday, and up until last year, I was also doing aerobics.
+I walk 2km every day, and up until last year, I was also doing aerobics.
 Residents here don’t realise that by being active, it helps your mind, it helps everything.”